Euler Obstructed Cooper Pairing: Nodal Superconductivity and Hinge Majorana Zero Modes: Introduction

-For understanding the Euler obstructed Cooper pairing, we introduce a gauge-invariant expression that captures the topology characterized by the Euler class, which we refer to as the Euler number in order to distinguish it from the original expression of the Euler class.
+To understand the Euler obstructed Cooper pairing, we introduce a gauge-invariant expression that captures the topology characterized by the Euler class, which we refer to as the Euler number in order to distinguish it from the original expression of the Euler class.
 (See \secref{sec:normal_state}.)
 Between any two FSs with nonzero Euler numbers (the two FSs can be the same), we find that any $\P\TR$-invariant Cooper pairing order parameter can always be split into two channels, as long as the pairing is spin-singlet or is spin-triplet with a momentum-independent spin direction.
 Each of the two channels carries its own Euler index, which is determined by the sum or difference of the Euler numbers on the two FSs, and at least one channel has a nonzero Euler index.
-We provide a gauge-invariant proof that a nonzero Euler index requires the corresponding pairing channel to have pairing nodes on the FSs and further determines the total winding number of the pairing nodes.
-We also show that a nonzero Euler index provides an obstruction to a smooth matrix representation of the corresponding pairing channel on the FSs for certain gauges of the normal-state basis.
+We show that a nonzero Euler index requires the corresponding pairing channel to have pairing nodes on the FSs and further determines the total winding number of the pairing nodes.
+We also show that a nonzero Euler index provides an obstruction to a smooth pairing gap function of the corresponding pairing channel on the FSs for certain gauges of the normal-state basis.
 Thus, a pairing channel with a nonzero Euler index is defined to be Euler obstructed.
 (See \secref{sec:EOCP}.)

-Interestingly, for a special gauge of the normal-state basis called Chern gauge~\cite{Slager2020EulerOptical,Xie2020TopologyBoundSCTBG,Bouhon2020WeylNonabelian}, the Euler obstructed Cooper pairing can be viewed as a $\PT$-invariant generalization of the monopole Cooper pairing proposed in \refcite{Li2018WSMObstructedPairing}.
+{ Interestingly, as discussed in \refcite{Slager2020EulerOptical,Xie2020TopologyBoundSCTBG,Bouhon2020WeylNonabelian}, there is a special gauge for the normal-state basis on the FSs with nonzero Euler number, which is called Chern gauge.
+In the Chern gauge, the basis states have Chern numbers determined by the Euler number, and the Euler obstructed Cooper pairing becomes the pairing between Chern states and thus can be viewed as a $\PT$-invariant generalization of the monopole Cooper pairing proposed in \refcite{Li2018WSMObstructedPairing}.
+In other words, the effect of normal-state Euler number on the Cooper pairing order parameter can be straightforwardly seen in the Chern gauge using the theory of the monopole Cooper pairing proposed in \refcite{Li2018WSMObstructedPairing}.
 Nevertheless, the connection between the Euler obstructed Cooper pairing and the monopole Cooper pairing only holds for the Chern gauge.
-For the Euler obstructed Cooper pairing, the obstruction to smooth pairing matrix does not rely on the Chern gauge, and the formalism that describes the topologically enforced pairing nodes is completely gauge-invariant.
+For the Euler obstructed Cooper pairing, the obstruction to smooth pairing matrix does not rely on the Chern gauge, and the formalism that describes the topologically enforced pairing nodes is completely gauge-invariant, leading us to the usage of the terminology ``Euler obstructed Cooper pairing".